cds-astro/cds-fitstable-rust/crates/cli/README.md

 ```

 For the first command, we achieve conversion + writing speed of more than **700 MB/s**
-(probably limited by SSD disk speed) while the pure conversion (writing in `/dev/null`)
+(probably limited by SSDs writing speed) while the pure conversion (writing in `/dev/null`)
 reaches **1.2 GB/s**.
+Those measures were made with a hot disk cache.

-Conclusion: with enough CPUs, the writing speed is the limiting factor.
+Conclusion: with enough CPUs, IOs, in particular the writing speed, seem to be the main limiting factor.

 ## License